• Bread Machine

 • To prevent cookies from drying out & becoming hard, they should be stored in an airtight container.
 This should only be done after the freshly baked cookies have completely cooled down.
 Of course, the easiest & tastiest solution to prevent cookies from drying out is to eat them the same day that they are baked!

-• For long-term storage, cookies should be wrapped in plastic wrap or aluminum foil, placed in an airtight bag or container and then placed in the freezer.
+• For long-term storage, cookies should be wrapped in plastic wrap or aluminum foil, placed in an airtight bag or container and then stored in the freezer.

 • You can make the cookie dough balls (drops, spoonfuls, etc.) with 2 tablespoons, a cookie dough scoop or your hands.
 Some people also like to wear food grade plastic gloves when making cookie dough balls/drops.